Bust of Daniel W. Voorhees: Historical information

 The artist of Daniel W. Voorhees was Daniel W. Voorhees' son, James P. Voorhees (1855–1936).
 The younger Voorhees spent 21 years as a secretary for his father.
 After the elder Voorhees' death in 1897, James P. Voorhees completed a bust of his father to memorialize his contribution to the establishment of the Library of Congress, which included planning and championing for the cause as chairman of a Senate committee.
 The bust was presented to Governor James Frank Hanly (1905–1909) for the Indiana Statehouse.

 Location history

 In 1943, Daniel W. Voorhees was located on the southeast corner pier of the third floor of the Indiana Statehouse, facing south.
 It was accompanied by Indiana, a sculpture which was located in the southwest corner pier.
 At the time, all other niches on the third floor were empty.
 By 1982, in the northwest corner pier, Indiana State Stone joined Indiana and the bust of Voorhees on the third floor.

 An additional copy of Daniel W. Voorhees can be found at the Vigo County Historical Society in Terre Haute, Indiana.
-This bust was donated to the Emeline Fairbanks Memorial Library in Terra Haute in 1906.
+This bust was donated to the Emeline Fairbanks Memorial Library in Terre Haute in 1906.